Multilanguage

 There are two ways to make your website multilingual.
 You can either use the Plugin Polylang or qTranslate-XT.

-It is default for the Polylang plugin to enable multilingual support for media.
+It is the default for the Polylang plugin to enable multilingual support for media.
 This should be turned off if you don't see your images in your media library.
 You can do this by unchecking the "Activate languages and translations for media" option, in the settings area of the Polylang plugin.

 For Polylang please visit their official Getting Started Guide